2016 FIA GT World Cup: Main Race

 Laurens Vanthoor (pictured in 2009) was declared the winner of the race after his car went airborne and landed on its roof during the fifth lap.

 The main race commenced in cloudy and dry weather at 12:55 local time on 20 November.
 The stewards led by Tim Mayer, the Automobile Competition Committee for the United States' chair, imposed three-place grid penalties on Van der Zande and Mortara for their respective collisions with Müller and O'Young in the previous day's qualification race.
 Müller and O'Young were withdrawn from the race due to heavy structural damage to their cars that could not be fixed in Macau.
 Vanthoor maintained the lead as he approached Mandarin Oriental Bend, while Bamber held off a challenge from teammate Estre for second.
-Bamber's block on Estre caused Engel to collide with a barrier at Reservoir Bend turn, resulting in a five-second time penalty.
-Engel recovered from the contact and passed Fong into the Lisboa corner to reclaim fourth position.
+Bamber's block on Estre caused Engel, who was using his car's torque to draw alongside the Porsches, to collide with a barrier at Reservoir Bend turn, resulting in a five-second time penalty.
+Engel recovered from the contact without losing a large amount of time and passed Fong into the Lisboa corner to reclaim fourth position.
 At the conclusion of the first lap, Vanthoor led Bamber, Estre, Engel, Fong and Van der Zande who gained two positions from the start to run in sixth.

 The race initially went under the safety car due to a crash for Capo exiting Fisherman's Bend on his first lap, as his BMW Z4 GT3 clattered the tyre barrier at considerable speed midway through lap two, necessitating repairs.
-The race was stopped the conclusion of lap three for of an hour, which designated the race official under the FIA Code.
+The race was stopped the conclusion of lap three for 45 minutes, which designated the race official under the FIA Code.
 Every driver had to enter the pit lane after driving behind the safety car.
 A marshal was hurt while repairing the barrier and recovering Capo's car, and an ambulance was dispatched to the scene.
 The official timing clock continued to run during the stoppage, and 18 minutes remained when all cars returned to the circuit.
 The event restarted behind the safety car on lap five.
 With 15 minutes to go, the safety car was withdrawn and racing resumed.
 Bamber used his vehicle's superior torque to pass Vanthoor for the lead into Mandarin Oriental Bend and build up a wide enough margin to neutralise the penalty's effect after being told of his five-second time penalty for his collision with Engel at the initial start.